prakash7696/Data-Cleaning/README.md

         in scaling, you're changing the range of your data, while in normalization, you're changing the shape of the distribution of your data.
 # Parsing Dates
+# Character Encodings
+## Reading in files with encoding problems
+        Most files you'll encounter will probably be encoded with UTF-8.
+This is what Python expects by default